Key tax factors for efficient cross-border business and investment involving Lithuania.

 The minimum authorized (share) capital for UABs is EUR 2,500 and EUR 40,000 for ABs.
 One fourth of the authorized (share) capital must be monetary contributions; however, such monetary contributions may not be less than the minimum of EUR 2,500 for UABs and EUR 40,000 for ABs.

 A company is resident if it has been incorporated in Lithuania.
 It is subject to corporate income tax on its worldwide income.
 Non-resident companies are subject to Lithuanian corporate income tax only on their Lithuanian source income, including income earned through their permanent establishments.

-The taxable period normally corresponds to the calendar year.
-Upon request, the tax authorities may allow a taxpayer to use a different 12 months period as a taxable period.
+The tax period normally corresponds to the calendar year.
+Upon request, the tax authorities may allow a taxpayer to use a different 12-month period as a tax period.

-Annual corporate income tax returns must be filed within five months after the end of a taxable period.
-As of 2014, for the taxable year 2013 and for successive years the final corporate income tax payment has to be made on the same date as the annual corporate income tax return is due, i.e. June 1 if the taxable period is a calendar year.
-Corporate income tax must be paid in advance installments based on the result of the previous taxable period.
+Annual corporate income tax returns must be filed within five months and 15 days after the end of a tax period.
+As of 2017, the final corporate income tax payment for the 2016 tax year and for subsequent years, has to be made on the same date as the annual corporate income tax return is due, i.e. June 15 if the tax period is a calendar year.
+Corporate income tax must be paid in advance installments based on the result of the previous tax period.

 The standard corporate income (profit) tax rate is 15 percent (reduced to 5 percent for small companies and for agricultural companies).